-Lebanon, Missouri has long been home to an oft traveled trail along the edge of the Ozarks, beginning when the Wyota and Osage Indians roamed the area.
-During the Civil War, the trail became known as the “Wire Road” because of the telegraph lines installed along it between St. Louis and Springfield.
-Then, in the late 1920s, Route 66 was born and roughly followed the same path the Indians had marked.
+This area was home to an oft-traveled trail along the edge of the Ozarks, beginning when the Wyota and Osage Indians roamed the area.
+During the Civil War, the trail became known as the “Wire Road” because of the telegraph lines installed between St. Louis and Springfield.
+Then, in the late 1920s, Route 66 was born and roughly followed the same path the Indians had earlier marked.
 Today the “trail” is called I-44.

-By the time the Civil War began, Lebanon remained a small secluded settlement.
-Though Missouri declared itself as a neutral state, its population was primarily from the South and therefore sympathized with the Confederate forces.
+By the time the Civil War began, Lebanon had remained a small secluded settlement.
+Though Missouri declared itself a neutral state, its population was primarily from the South and sympathized with the Confederate forces.

 During this time, Lebanon saw division among its people, even among families.
 In the 1860 election, Abraham Lincoln had received only one vote.
-The Lebanon people obviously did not consider themselves “neutral.”
-The town was occupied by troops for the entire length of the war.
-Except for six months in late 1861 when the Confederates were in control, the occupation was by Union troops.
-When the war ended, the town worked together to rebuild the community and officially incorporated in 1867.
+The Lebanon people did not consider themselves “neutral.”
+Troops occupied the town for the entire length of the war.
+Except for six months in late 1861, when the Confederates were in control, the occupation was by Union troops.
+When the war ended, the town worked together to rebuild the community and officially incorporated it in 1867.

 The magnetic water led to the building of the Gasconade Hotel, the grandest structure ever erected in Lebanon.
-Having the capacity to house up to 500 guests, the hotel also provided a ballroom, restaurant, reception rooms, and a bath house next to the magnetic well.
-Sure that people would flock from all over the country to partake of the healing waters, its builders were sorely disappointed when the hotel was not successful.
+Having the capacity to house up to 500 guests, the hotel also provided a ballroom, restaurant, reception rooms, and a bathhouse next to the magnetic well.
+Sure that people would flock from all over the country to partake of the healing waters, its builders were sorely disappointed when the hotel was unsuccessful.
 Soon it became and sanatorium, but that was also short-lived.
-Next, it was used for community events and there was talk of turning the beautiful structure into a college.
-However, just ten years after it was built, the Gasconade Hotel was totally destroyed by fire in October, 1899.
+Next, it was used for community events, and there was talk of turning the beautiful structure into a college.
+However, just ten years after it was built, the Gasconade Hotel was destroyed by fire in October 1899.

 Lebanon continued to thrive as a small community, catering to travelers along the edge of the Ozarks.
-But the town really saw a change when Route 66 was born in 1926.
-Lebanon, the largest town between Rolla and Springfield, Missouri became a major stop along the Mother Road.
+But the town saw a change when Route 66 was born in 1926.
+Lebanon, the largest town between Rolla and Springfield, Missouri, became a significant stop along the Mother Road.
 Quickly providing road services, one of the first motels along the highway was Camp Joy, which opened in 1927 as a tent camp at a rate of 50 cents a night.
-Later, cottages and a combination gas station/grocery store were added.
+Later, cottages and a combination gas station/grocery store was added.
 The Spears family ran Camp Joy for 44 years in Lebanon and even named one of their daughters after the business.
-In 1931 Arthur T. Nelson built his 24-room hotel at the intersection of Route 66 and Missouri Highway 5.
+In 1931 Arthur T. Nelson built his 24-room hotel at Route 66 and Missouri Highway 5.
 The Nelson Hotel and Dream Village soon became one of the best-known spots along Route 66 between Chicago and Los Angeles.
 Each room featured a private bath and kitchen facilities, renting for $2-$3 a night.
 Across the street from the hotel, Nelson built his “Dream Village,” so named because the layout appeared to him in a dream.
-Twelve units of native Ozark stone surrounded a courtyard which featured a very special fountain.
-In the evenings it became the centerpiece of a light and music show.
+Twelve units of native Ozark stone surrounded a courtyard that featured an extraordinary fountain.
+In the evenings, it became the centerpiece of a light and music show.
 Cars would be lined up for blocks to see it.
-Nelsonville, as it was called by the locals, passed into history when Route 66 became I-44.
+Nelsonville, as the locals called it, passed into history when Route 66 became I-44.

 The Munger-Moss Motel was built in 1946 and still stands today as a Route 66 icon welcoming Mother Road history buffs.
-The complex originally consisted of seven buildings and provided garages next to the units for the customers’ convenience.
+The complex initially consisted of seven buildings and provided garages next to the units for the customers’ convenience.
 Later the garages were made into additional rooms.
 Bob and Ramona Lehman owned the vintage motel starting in 1971.
 Bob passed away in February 2019, and Ramona sold the hotel due to her age and health in early 2023.
 The new owners indicate they will keep a few motel rooms for Route 66 visitors, while many of the other rooms will be made into long-term rentals.

 Route 66 in Lebanon was also was the site of some interesting restaurants.
 Perhaps the most unique was Andy’s Street Car Grill.
-It was housed in an actual street car, brought in from St. Louis, and its featured dish was “Andy’s Famous Fried Domestic Rabbit.”
+It was housed in an actual streetcar, brought in from St. Louis, and its featured dish was “Andy’s Famous Fried Domestic Rabbit.”
 Alas, Andy’s is long gone.
-Up until just recently you could still get a great plate of home fixins from the Bell Restaurant; but, unfortunately, it too has closed.
+Until recently, you could still get a great plate of home fixings from the Bell Restaurant, but, unfortunately, it too has closed.

-Another Lebanon landmark along Route 66 is Wrink’s Market, which opened in June, 1950 and continued to operate up until owner, Glenn Wrinkle’s death in March, 2005.
-This was a one of kind vintage market, where you would not only see groceries, but also collectibles, dry goods, and Route 66 memorabilia.
+Another Lebanon landmark along Route 66 is Wrink’s Market, which opened in June 1950 and continued to operate until owner Glenn Wrinkle’s death in March 2005.
+This was a one-of-a-kind vintage market, where you would see groceries and collectibles, dry goods, and Route 66 memorabilia.
 However, the main attraction was always Glenn Wrinkle himself, who could astound the Route 66 traveler with his stories covering more than a half a century along the Mother Road.
-Alas, the road lost yet another paragraph in its history when Mr. Wrinkle died in March, 2005 and the family auctioned the contents of the store.
-His son briefly resurrected the market as a convenience store, but, it closed in 2009.
+Alas, the road lost yet another paragraph in its history when Mr. Wrinkle died in March 2005 and the family auctioned the store’s contents.
+His son briefly resurrected the market as a convenience store, but it closed in 2009.

 If you’re coming from the west to Lebanon on I-44, take Exit #127 to get onto Route 66.
 For the next five miles, you’ll get a taste of how Route 66 wound its way from Chicago to Los Angeles.
 (If you’re coming from the east on I-44, exit at #135 and follow the signs for old Route 66.)